mrunmayee17/Vehicle-Detection-and-Tracking-using-YOLOv3/README.md

 # Autonomous_Vehicle_Detection and Classification using OpenCV and YOLO

-This project demonstrates vehicle counting and classification using OpenCV and the YOLO (You Only Look Once) object detection model.
-It can analyze both real-time video streams and static images to count and classify vehicles.
+This project demonstrates vehicle counting and classification using OpenCV and the YOLOv3(You Only Look Once) object detection model.
+It can analyze both real-time video streams to count and classify vehicles.

 ## Table of Contents